godof-cloud/aws-vpc-natgateway/README.md

 # VPC with NatGateway

 ## Description

-Example that creates a VPC with 8 subnets in two different Availability Zones with the option to create a NatGateway
+Example that creates a VPC with 4 subnets in two different Availability Zones with the option to create a NatGateway.

+You can find the full explanation of this template in: [https://godof.cloud/vpc-with-nat-gateway/](https://godof.cloud/vpc-with-nat-gateway/)

 ## Architecture